 Georgetown University’s Semester in Washington, D.C.
 Program (SWP) provides students with a unique opportunity to develop their professional skills and broaden their academic experience in the heart of the nation’s capital.
 This innovative program, offered during the fall, spring, and summer semesters, features a combination of classroom learning and hands-on experience, where students have the opportunity to explore the vibrant political and cultural landscape of D.C.

-At the beginning of the semester, students will choose one of six subject areas as a concentration for their internship and research study:
+Students will choose one of six subject areas as a concentration for their internship and research study:

-Digital Communications, New Media, and Social Change
+- Digital Communications, New Media, and Social Change

-International Commerce and Trade
+- International Commerce and Trade

-Law, Legislation, and Politics
+- Law, Legislation, and Politics

-Politics and Public Policy
+- Politics and Public Policy

-Religion and Political Culture
+- Religion and Political Culture